RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>4</sup> And the king of Egypt said unto them, Wherefore do ye, Moses and Aaron, let the people from their works? get you unto your burdens.
 <sup>5</sup> And Pharaoh said, Behold, the people of the land now [are] many, and ye make them rest from their burdens.
 <sup>6</sup> And Pharaoh commanded the same day the taskmasters of the people, and their officers, saying,
-<sup>7</sup> Ye shall no more give the people straw to make brick, as heretofore : let them go and gather straw for themselves.
+<sup>7</sup> Ye shall no more give the people straw to make brick, as heretofore: let them go and gather straw for themselves.
-<sup>8</sup> And the tale of the bricks, which they did make heretofore , ye shall lay upon them; ye shall not diminish [ought] thereof: for they [be] idle; therefore they cry, saying, Let us go [and] sacrifice to our God.
+<sup>8</sup> And the tale of the bricks, which they did make heretofore, ye shall lay upon them; ye shall not diminish [ought] thereof: for they [be] idle; therefore they cry, saying, Let us go [and] sacrifice to our God.
 <sup>9</sup> Let there more work be laid upon the men, that they may labour therein; and let them not regard vain words.
 <sup>10</sup> And the taskmasters of the people went out, and their officers, and they spake to the people, saying, Thus saith Pharaoh, I will not give you straw.
 <sup>11</sup> Go ye, get you straw where ye can find it: yet not ought of your work shall be diminished.
 <sup>12</sup> So the people were scattered abroad throughout all the land of Egypt to gather stubble instead of straw.
 <sup>13</sup> And the taskmasters hasted [them], saying, Fulfil your works, [your] daily tasks, as when there was straw.
-<sup>14</sup> And the officers of the children of Israel, which Pharaoh’s taskmasters had set over them, were beaten, [and] demanded, Wherefore have ye not fulfilled your task in making brick both yesterday and to day, as heretofore ?
+<sup>14</sup> And the officers of the children of Israel, which Pharaoh’s taskmasters had set over them, were beaten, [and] demanded, Wherefore have ye not fulfilled your task in making brick both yesterday and to day, as heretofore?
 <sup>15</sup> Then the officers of the children of Israel came and cried unto Pharaoh, saying, Wherefore dealest thou thus with thy servants?
 <sup>16</sup> There is no straw given unto thy servants, and they say to us, Make brick: and, behold, thy servants [are] beaten; but the fault [is] in thine own people.
 <sup>17</sup> But he said, Ye [are] idle, [ye are] idle: therefore ye say, Let us go [and] do sacrifice to the LORD.